Skip to content

 The golden rule is simple: you should replace your oil filter every time you perform an oil change.
 Trying to stretch a filter’s life past an oil change is a bad idea—it’s like taking a shower and putting your dirty clothes back on.
 A clogged, old filter will just contaminate your fresh oil, forcing the bypass valve to open and allowing unfiltered oil to circulate through your engine.
 Sticking to a consistent schedule is the easiest way to prevent unnecessary wear and tear and keep your rig running smoothly on the road.

-Following a Mileage-Based Schedule
+The Standard Mileage-Based Schedule

 The most straightforward way to manage your filter changes is to follow a mileage-based schedule.
 Your truck manufacturer provides recommended service intervals, which are your best starting point.
 For heavy-duty diesel engines, these intervals are much longer than for passenger cars, often falling in the 25,000 to 50,000-mile range, depending on the engine and oil type.